You’re already successful at what you do.

 - Create an audio version of your book.

-- Create other “client getting” resources using the 5-Hour Author.
+- Create other client and sales-getting resources using the 5-Hour Author.

-Here’s to superfast publishing of your first client-getting book!
+Here’s to the superfast publishing of your sales-getting book!